Assistant Professor of Transformative Leadership

 - Linking theory, reflection and action within and beyond the classroom

 - Customizable curricula that engage students’ unique passions, interests and goals

 - Multi-faceted, interactive online courses that bring virtual learning to life

-When asked by my German relatives about my decision to attend and teach at a seminary, I expressed it this way: “Dieser Weg ermöglichte mir, meine tiefste Menschlichkeit einzuleben.”
+When asked by her German relatives about her decision to attend and teach at a seminary, she expressed it this way: “Dieser Weg ermöglichte mir, meine tiefste Menschlichkeit einzuleben.”
 Or in English: “This path enabled me to live into my deepest humanity.”